ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 - **Basic hyperdashes of different beat snap should not be used between consecutive fruits.**
 - **Edge dashes may only be used singularly (not in conjunction with other dashes or hyperdashes).**
 - **Combos should not exceed 16 objects including slider tails and repeats.** Spinners are an exception.
-- **Note density should follow a mostly 1/2 + 1/4 and/or 1/3 + 1/6 pattern - 1/8 patterns and higher can be used sparingly.**
+- **Note density should follow a mostly 1/2 + 1/4 and/or 1/3 + 1/6 pattern.** 1/8 patterns and higher should be used sparingly.

 #### Difficulty Setting Guidelines